rashidahmad03/number-to-word/README.md

 # number-to-word
-it changw interger to string in word format
+it change interger to string in word format